Industry in Belarus: Automotive industry and other machinery

 Belarus has two assemblers of cars from SKD kits: BelGee (joint venture of Belarusian state-owned BelAZ and Chinese Geely) and Unison (private company using former Ford Union workshops).
 Number of cars produced:

 Belarus has no specialised manufacturer of light commercial vehicles (LCVs), but MAZ tried to enter the market twice.
 In 2010, MAZ-181 and 182 (based on Chinese copies of Toyota HiAce H100) were presented.
 In 2019, MAZ presented MAZ-3650 LCV and MAZ-281 minibus which are SKD-assembled JAC Sunrise.

 The sole manufacturer of combustion engines is Minsk Motor Works (MMZ) but it specializes on production of diesel engines for tractors and heavy trucks.
 MAZ got the majority of its engines from Yaroslavl Motor Plant in Russia and from European producers.
 In the late 2010s, a joint venture with Chinese Weichai Power was established to assemble engines for MAZ in Belarus.
 In 2019, 66.7 thousand engines were produced in Belarus.

 Belarus has two producers of rolling stock (railway cars) in Mogilev and Asipovichy.
 Swiss manufacturer Stadler Rail established assembly factory in Fanipal near Minsk to produce passenger trains.
 Lida depot of Belarusian Railway made a major overhaul of ChME3 diesel electric locomotive giving it new name TME1.
 Belkommunmash produces trams.

 Belarus has no established aerospace manufacturers, but during the Soviet era three aircraft repair plants were built in Belarus: No 558 in Baranavichy (repairs military aircraft; also produces UAVs), No 407 in Minsk (repairs civil aircraft), No 571 in Balbasavo near Orsha (repaired Tu-16 and Tu-22 bombers, recently changed its specialization to helicopters).
+Aircraft Repair Plant Avia407 relocated from Minsk-1 airport to the new Minsk National Airport in 2018, following the closure of Minsk-1.